Target: The Red Planet

 The twin of NASA Spirit rover, the robotic explorer Opportunity is alive and well more than eight years after its Jan.
 25, 2004 (ET) landing.<br><br>

 Opportunity landed on the flat plains of Meridiani Planum, which sits on the side of Mars opposite Gusev crater.
 Amazingly, the rover landed in a small crater, where a nearby outcrop contained evidence that the region was once soaked with water in ages past.
 The rover has since explored more than 20 miles on Mars and is now exploring the rim of a huge crater called Endeavour.

 Phoenix, NASA’s most recent Mars lander, landed on May 25, 2008 and used some spare instruments and equipment salvaged from the lost Mars Polar Lander project.<br><br>

 The solar-powered spacecraft landed near the Martian north pole, where it used a robotic arm-mounted scoop to dig for buried water ice and onboard instruments to determine whether the region may once have been habitable for microbial life.
 The mission lasted about seven months before the harsh Mars winter ended the lander's mission.

 The Best Yet to Come?

-NASA's next Mars rover is its most ambitious yet.
+NASA's newest Mars rover is its most ambitious yet.

-The Mars Science Laboratory Curiosity launched toward the Red Planet in late November 2011 and is slated to land in Mars' Gale Crater on Aug.
-5 to begin a two-year mission of exploration.
+The Mars Science Laboratory Curiosity launched toward the Red Planet in late November 2011 and is landed in Mars' Gale Crater on Aug.
+5, 2012 to begin a two-year mission of exploration.

-The landing won't be easy, however.
-The 1-ton rover will be lowered to the surface on cables by a rocket-powered sky crane, a maneuver that has never been attempted before on another planet.
+The landing wasn't be easy, however.
+The 1-ton rover was lowered to the surface on cables by a rocket-powered sky crane, a maneuver that had never been attempted before on another planet.